chetnashah/javawork/androidbasics/CleanArchitechture.md

 ## Viewmodels and other classes can refer to usecases instead of repository directly but only introduce extra layer of useCase if you really need to!

+Viewmodel would expose methods to UI, which will be called by UI to do some event/data handling.

 ## Presentation layer/UI controllers can refer to viewmodels (dependency, but managed via observer levels)

+## Cases where id is owned/created by DB

+in those cases model classes can have an id field but source of truth is db.

+Model classes can be used before they are saved in DB and after saved in DB. e.g. `Note` is used in `saveNote` function in viewmodel.
+Before the model classes are persisted by DB, the `id` field in those model classes shall be `0L` which is the default value.
+Post persistence, the model classes can hold the actual `id` of the persisted Note.